mmurph211/Autocomplete/README.md

 **offsetTop**
 Integer.
 If the autocomplete dropdown is not displaying directly under the `input` field, adjust this option to change the dropdown's vertical position.
 Negative integers also accepted.
-If a browser is using its native autocomplete interface, this option is ignored.
+If a browser is using its native autocomplete interface this option is ignored.
 Default is `0`.

 **offsetLeft**
 Integer.
 If the autocomplete dropdown is not displaying directly aligned with the `input` field, adjust this option to change the dropdown's horizontal position.
 Negative integers also accepted.
-If a browser is using its native autocomplete interface, this option is ignored.
+If a browser is using its native autocomplete interface this option is ignored.
 Default is `0`.

+**maxChoices**
+Integer.
+The maximum number of autocomplete choices to display.
+If a browser is using its native autocomplete interface this option is ignored.
+Default is `6`.

 **highlightColor**
 String.
 The color value to set as the text color for highlighted autocomplete values.
-If a browser is using its native autocomplete interface, this option is ignored.
+If a browser is using its native autocomplete interface this option is ignored.
 Default is `"#ffffff"`.

 **highlightBgColor**
 String.
 The color value to set as the background color for highlighted autocomplete values.
-If a browser is using its native autocomplete interface, this option is ignored.
+If a browser is using its native autocomplete interface this option is ignored.
 Default is `"#3399ff"`.

 **onInput**
 Function.
 Called when user changes the text field value.
 Returned in `arguments` are the new value and last value prior to the change.
 Default is a function that does nothing.

+**onInputDelay**
+Integer.
+The time to wait in milliseconds after the user stops typing before firing the `onInput` function.
+This can be a useful option to throttle Ajax requests.
+Default is `0`.

 Future Features
 ---------------